There is perhaps greater truth in market manipulation. How often have

 stated incorrectly as a Fib ratio.
 I also use the so called 'Secret

-Ratios' that apply to the Forex markets in particular but I'm sure you
+Ratios' that apply to the Foreign Exchange markets in particular but I'm sure you

 will forgive for not revealing all just yet.